Deferent and epicycle: History

 When ancient astronomers viewed the sky, they saw the Sun, Moon, and stars moving overhead in a regular fashion.
-Babylonians did celestial observations, mainly of the sun and moon as a means of recalibrating and preserving timekeeping for religious ceremonies.
-Other early civilizations such as the Greeks had thinkers like Thales of Miletus, the first to document and predict a solar eclipse, or Heraclides, the earliest recorded astronomer to propose a geocentric model for the cosmos.
+Babylonians did celestial observations, mainly of the Sun and Moon as a means of recalibrating and preserving timekeeping for religious ceremonies.
+Other early civilizations such as the Greeks had thinkers like Thales of Miletus, the first to document and predict a solar eclipse (585 BC), or Heraclides Ponticus.
 They also saw the "wanderers" or "planetai" (our planets).
 The regularity in the motions of the wandering bodies suggested that their positions might be predictable.

 The most obvious approach to the problem of predicting the motions of the heavenly bodies was simply to map their positions against the star field and then to fit mathematical functions to the changing positions.
 The introduction of better celestial measurement instruments, such as the introduction of the gnomon by Anaximander, allowed the Greeks to have a better understanding of the passage of time, such as the number of days in a year and the length of seasons, which are indispensable for astronomic measurements.

 The ancients worked from a geocentric perspective for the simple reason that the Earth was where they stood and observed the sky, and it is the sky which appears to move while the ground seems still and steady underfoot.
 Some Greek astronomers (e.g., Aristarchus of Samos) speculated that the planets (Earth included) orbited the Sun, but the optics (and the specific mathematics – Isaac Newton's law of gravitation for example) necessary to provide data that would convincingly support the heliocentric model did not exist in Ptolemy's time and would not come around for over fifteen hundred years after his time.
 Furthermore, Aristotelian physics was not designed with these sorts of calculations in mind, and Aristotle's philosophy regarding the heavens was entirely at odds with the concept of heliocentrism.
 It was not until Galileo Galilei observed the moons of Jupiter on 7 January 1610, and the phases of Venus in September 1610, that the heliocentric model began to receive broad support among astronomers, who also came to accept the notion that the planets are individual worlds orbiting the Sun (that is, that the Earth is a planet, too).
-Johannes Kepler formulated his three laws of planetary motion, which describe the orbits of the planets in our solar system to a remarkable degree of accuracy utilizing a system that employs elliptical rather than circular orbits.
+Johannes Kepler formulated his three laws of planetary motion, which describe the orbits of the planets in the Solar System to a remarkable degree of accuracy utilizing a system that employs elliptical rather than circular orbits.
 Kepler's three laws are still taught today in university physics and astronomy classes, and the wording of these laws has not changed since Kepler first formulated them four hundred years ago.